 PhD Programme in Spatial Informatics is aimed at promoting research in the areas of GeoSpatial technologies (Remote Sensing and GIS) and its related areas.
 The program provides opportunities for students to work in different areas of GI science and system related research, new methodologies and algorithm development for both RS and GIS and in all related application domain areas.

 The PhD student is expected to carry out the academic and research requirements in pursuance of his/her PhD program.
 This will include, but not limited to, publishing and presenting the findings in top rated related journals and conferences.
 Also, s/he may need to contribute to projects in related areas and actively participate in the activities of the research group.

-The candidate should have completed or completing a Master’s program (MS by research/M.E/M.Tech/MSc/MCA/MA).
+The candidate should have completed or completing a Master’s program (Master of Science/M.E/M.Tech/MSc/MCA/MA).

 While a student with a Masters Degree in Geospatial/Spatial sciences or Geoinformatics is eligible to the PhD program, students with Master’s in other related areas like Geogrpahy, Forestry, Urban Planning, Computer science, etc are also eligible if they have done or have sufficient experience in working or handling Geospatial data and a good understanding of its concepts.
 Applicants will have to write and clear the common General Aptitude paper.
 The Spatial science subjective paper may be tested/evaluated during or just before the interviews.

 * Note Students with background in Computer Sceince can also apply for the regular PhD program in CSE offered here at IIIT-H and do research in Spatial Informatics area.
 It be noted that such students will be governed by the PhD in CSE program guidelines.